JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ### .vscode/settings.json

-A small break to take a look at our `settings.json` file.
-Again this can be very deep and complicated but for this example we kept it as simple as possible.
+We're taking a small break to look at our settings.json file.
+Again, this can be very deep and complicated, but for this example, we kept it as simple as possible.

 ```json
 {